Northeastern University Health & Wellness Lab

 ❌ If not built with clear intentions, additional graphs can confuse users and fail to establish a connection between textual content and visuals.

-Design Iterations
+Design Iterations 2

-Data Visualization and Terminology
+Data Visualization & Terminology

 PROS